 Hey There, Delilah: A Rhino’s Story

-The Sumatran rhinoceros, also known as the hairy rhinoceros, was once a thriving species in Southeast Asia.
+The Sumatran rhinoceros, also known as the hairy rhinoceros, was once a thriving species Southeast Asia.
 However, illegal poaching and logging have put this species on the critically endangered list.
+This National Endangered Species Day, learn how Project Peril is partnering with the International Rhino Foundation to ensure these animals thrive once again.

-At the SRS, Delilah likes to spend the day napping, going on walks with mom, and taking mud baths.
-At three years old, Delilah is almost fully grown and will soon weigh more than half-a-ton (not very heavy when you consider that the Sumatran rhino is the smallest of its kind)!
+Delilah likes to spend the day napping, going on walks with mom, and taking mud baths.
+At three years old, Delilah is almost fully grown and will soon weigh more than half-a-ton (not very heavy when you consider that the Sumatran rhino is the smallest of its kind.)